Manavi long-fingered bat: Description

 Miniopterus manavi is a diminutive species with fur of medium length.
 The upperparts are blackish or reddish brown.
 Other small Malagasy Miniopterus are lighter.
 The ears mostly lack hair and end in a rounded tip.
 The tragus (a projection on the inner side of the outer ear) is thin for most of its length, ends in an angular tip, and has a flange at the medial side (towards the midline of the animal).
 The tragus is differently shaped in other species.
 The wings and uropatagium (tail membrane) are blackish and are attached to the upper leg at the same level, above the ankle.
 The uropatagium is densely haired above and more sparsely below, as in M. mahafaliensis and M. brachytragos; M. griveaudi and M. aelleni have more nearly naked uropatagia.

 In the single specimen of true M. manavi that Goodman and colleagues could measure, total length is 90 mm, tail length is 39 mm, hindfoot length is 6 mm, tragus length is 6 mm, ear length is 10 mm, and body mass is 6.4 g.
 The length of the forearm is known from four specimens; it ranges from 37.6 to 39.2 mm, averaging 38.5 mm.

 In the skull, the rostrum (front part) is rounded.
 The central groove in the nasal depression is relatively narrow.
 The frontal bones are inflated and bear a prominent sagittal crest.
 Further back on the braincase, the lambdoid crest is poorly developed.
 The middle part of the palate is flat, not concave as in M. brachytragos, M. griveaudi, and M. mahafaliensis.
 At the palate's back margin is a short, thick posterior palatal spine.

 Distribution and ecology

 The currently known distribution of M. manavi extends around the eastern margin of the Central Highlands, from the vicinity of Ambositra in the north to Vinanitelo in the south, at 900 to 1500 m above sea level.
-The 2008 IUCN Red List assesses the species as "Least Concern", citing its wide distribution, though it is sometimes hunted for food.
+The 2008 IUCN Red List assessed the species as "Least Concern", citing its wide distribution, though it is sometimes hunted for food.
 However, the account predates the recognition of M. aelleni, M. brachytragos, M. griveaudi, and M. mahafaliensis as separate species.
+It was confirmed in this status in the 2107 list.
 Although some ecological data about M. manavi have been published, these need to be reevaluated with the recognition of numerous additional species within M. manavi.
 Species of Miniopterus generally feed on insects, breed seasonally, and roost in large colonies in caves.
 The myobiid mite Calcarmyobia comoresensis has been recorded on M. manavi.